sendgrid/opensource/README.md

 * Submit an issue that describes the solution that you’d like to work on.
 * Our DX team will review and comment on the issue.
-* The DX team will approve the solution to be part of Hacktoberfest
+* The DX team will approve the solution to be part of Hacktoberfest.
-* Start coding.
+* Start hacking.

 # Swag & Recognition